intel/zephyr.js/README.md

 $ source deps/zephyr/zephyr-env.sh
 ```

-#### Build and flash the ARC image
+#### Build and flash the ARC support image
-Now you're ready to build the image for the ARC core with this command:
+Now you're ready to build the support image for the ARC core with this command:

 ```bash
 $ make arc